JujuAdams/Snitch/3.1/config-service-keys.md

 *Typical value:* `""`

 One of the two keys required to communicate with GameAnalytics.
-Found via Settings -> Game Keys for your game.
+Found via the Settings -> Game Keys for your game in the GameAnalytics dashboard.

 &nbsp;